 Prerequisite & Computer Access Necessary:

-A computer with Windows 7, Windows XP or Vista operating system, Microsoft Office 2010 and an internet connection is necessary.
+A computer with Windows 8 or Windows 7 operating system, Microsoft Office 2013 and an internet connection is necessary.
 Basic Excel and Programming skills are necessary.
-A microphone and speaker is optional.

 Late Submissions and Exams Make-Up:

 Assignments late submission will only be allowed with a valid university excuse.
 This means a Doctor's statement (not an In-Out slip) or other documentation must be provided.
 An assignment has to be submitted no later than one week after the date covered by the valid university excuse and no later than the last day of class.

 Make-up exams will only be given with a valid university excuse.
 This means a Doctor's statement (not an In-Out slip) or other documentation must be provided.
 All make-ups will be given at the end of the semester unless other arrangements are made with the instructor.
 The student is responsible for informing the instructor prior to missing an examination or no later than one week after the examination or skill assessment test official date.